Miastodwa/lazy-sharp/README.md

-# lazy-sharp
+# lazysharp
-firebase function for on the fly image transformation
+firebase function for on the fly image transformation using sharp library.